shitwolfymakes/Escape/README.md

 Features included in demo that did not make it into the final build:
 1. Upgrades are not yet implemented
-2. Honest John only sells ice cold beer
+2. Honest John only sells ice cold beer at $3 per bottle
 3. Hull points are not implemented, players die upon collision with enemy ship
 4. Enemies do not shoot
 5. Smooth movement is not implemented